bablokb/apiinst/README.md

    - expands the root-filesystem
    - then copies all files from the template-directory to the SD-card
 2. now boot your Pi with the newly created SD-card
+3. No more additional configuration with `raspi-config` is necessary ;-)

+As a second benefit, `bin/apiinst` now also supports the installation of images to an USB-connected HDD/SDD-device.
+Using such a device for the root-filesystem usually speeds up the Pi if you are doing a lot of disk I/O, since the throughput of such a device is typically better than the throughput of the SD-card.

 Project structure
 -----------------